scala/docs.scala-lang/sips/minutes/_posts/2016-10-25-sip-minutes.md

 **Outcome**: The Committee agrees to wait for Dmitry's response and then mark the proposal as dormant.
 The idea is to let someone pick it up and provide an implementation.
-Ideally, this implementation should run in Java 8 and don't depend on var handles.
+Ideally, this implementation should run on Java 8 and not depend on var handles.

 ## Closing remarks